-Our scanner checks against a range of commonly exposed ports, which include standard ports such as 80, 443, 8080, 8081, as well as ports related to specific technologies, such as 3000, 5432, 7001.
-The exact list depends on our assessment capabilities, which we are constantly improving upon.
-Altogether we test for more than 50 ports in Application Scanning.
+There's a toggle in the Application Scanning settings called "Should we scan common ports?".
+When this setting is on, our scanner checks against a range of commonly exposed ports, which include standard ports such as 80, 443, 8080, 8081, as well as ports related to specific technologies, such as 3000, 5432, 7001.

 Q: Do I need to include ports 80 or 443 in order to run a scan?

 A: There is no need to include either ports 80 or 443.
 For example, your web application can run on 8080, and simply including that, and disabling scanning common ports will allow proper scanning of the application.